DePaul community, Blue Demon fans come together to greet Leitao and reconnect with Bruno

 At Providence St. Mel, he tutored former DePaul player LeVar Seals and also coached Steven Hunter while directing the Illinois Fire AAU program.
 Garrett coached in the Illinois Fire program from 1994-00 and also served as a coach at the ABCD Camp from 1996-00 and was a coach at the adidas International Basketball Camp in Beijing, China in 2004.

 The native of Indianapolis, Ind., earned his degree from the University of Indianapolis in 1991 after playing four seasons of football at Illinois State.
 Garrett and his wife, Annissa, have one son, Billy.
-Billy is a freshman at DePaul after a standout career at Morgan Park High School.
+Billy was named the BIG EAST Rookie of the Year in 2014 and is among the top players in the conference entering his sophomore season.
+He arrived at DePaul after a standout career at Morgan Park High School.
 He led the Mustangs to a state title as a senior and enters DePaul as a consensus top 100 player.